xuleimath/website/docs/examples/password-checker.md

 ---
 slug: password-checker
-title: Checking Password Validity With the RISC Zero zkVM
 ---

+# Checking Password Validity With the RISC Zero zkVM

 In this example, we'll discuss the security value of running a program as part of a RISC Zero zkVM project.
 We recommend pairing this document with the [password validity checker](https://github.com/risc0/password_checker) example in our Rust examples repository.
 We assume a high-level understanding of RISC Zero zkVM project design; if you'd like to read an example that describes a zkVM project in greater operational detail, we recommend the [Rust starter project](../examples/rust_starter.md).